 In case of damages

-In the unfortunate case your motorcycle arrives damaged, document all the irregularities on the Bill of Lading and have your transporter sign your copy.
+In the unfortunate case of damage during transport, document all the irregularities on the Bill of Lading and have your transporter sign your copy.
 Next, follow your carrier’s instructions on filing a claim.
 Your transporter will want to resolve the issue quickly.
 Most insurance claims are reviewed and settled within a few weeks.

 Give your motorcycle the prep

-The preparation process is similar to that of a cr.
-Yet, to be precise follow these steps to get your bike ready:
+The preparation process is similar to that of a car.
+Yet, to be precise, follow these steps to get your bike ready: